Q. What is Amazon IoT Device Defender?

 Q. How do I address false positive alarms from trained models when using Amazon IoT Device Defender ML Detect?

 We designed a set of measures to address false positive alarms of ML models based on your business use case when you use Amazon IoT Device Defender ML Detect so that you have tools to control the alarms you receive:

 1. Change the number of consecutive datapoints required to trigger alarm: If you frequently get false alarms due to metric data spikes, you could use this setting to require multiple consecutive datapoints to be anomalous before getting an alarm.

 2. Change the ML Detect confidence: For chronic false-positive cases, you could simply tune detection for alarms at higher confidence.
 We provide LOW, MEDIUM, HIGH confidence levels for you to choose from.
 HIGH confidence represents low alarm sensitivity/volume, MEDIUM confidence medium alarm sensitivity/volume, and LOW confidence high alarm sensitivity/volume.

 When you use Rules Detect, start by creating a Security Profile with an expected restrictive behavior (for example, low thresholds) and attach it to a thing group for a representative set of devices.
-AWS IoT Device Defender will alert you with the metric datapoint emitted by the device for the behavior that is violated.
+Amazon IoT Device Defender will alert you with the metric datapoint reported by the device for the behavior that is violated.
 You can fine-tune the device behavior threshold to match your use case over time.